 Now Krishna expounds the way of those who devote themselves to the attainment of Saguna Brahman.

-“But those who, renouncing all actions in Me, and regarding Me as the Supreme, worship Me, meditating on Me with undistracted yoga, of those whose consciousness have entered into Me, I am soon the deliverer from the ocean of death and rebirth” (12:6, 7).
-This, too, merits close scrutiny.
+But those who, renouncing all actions in me, intent on me as the highest goal worship me, meditating on me with single-minded Yoga–of those whose consciousness has entered into me, I am soon the deliverer from the ocean of mortal samsara (12:6-7).

-Worship Me, meditating on Me with undistracted yoga.
+Worship me, meditating on me with single-minded Yoga.
 Unwavering meditation on God is the worship of God.
 This really should be kept in mind whenever in the Gita we are told to worship God.
-When Krishna was speaking to Arjuna there was no such thing as a “Hindu temple” in the entire world.
-Image worship and temple ritual have all arisen in India after the Christian era, having been absorbed from the Greeks who settled in Kashmir.
+When Krishna was speaking to Arjuna there was no such thing as a Hindu temple in the entire world.
+Followers of Vedic religion only adopted image worship and temple ritual after having been influenced by the Greeks who settled in Kashmir.
 It is the same with Buddhism.
-For centuries, until the degeneration of Buddhism, there were no images or temples of Buddha–only dharma halls with a dharma chakra (Wheel of Dharma) on the front wall.
+For centuries in India there were no images or temples of Buddha, only dharma halls with a dharma chakra (wheel of dharma) on the front wall.

-Whose consciousness has entered into Me.
+Whose consciousness has entered into me.
 The consciousness must not just be directed to God or concentrated on God–it must enter into God.
 The yogi’s consciousness must be merged into the Consciousness that is God.